Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Dbacks Baseball Game, Phoenix, AZ

 Thinking it might be too hot for Diamondbacks baseball?
-With the air-conditioned Chase Field stadium that features a retractable roof and an indoor pool, a summertime ball game is one of the best things to do indoors in Phoenix!
+With air-conditioned Chase Field that features a retractable roof and an indoor pool, a summertime ball game is a breeze!

 #51 Phoenix International Raceway